Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 ![Two-dimensional kernel.
 The radius is colored green.](images/resample_polar.png)

-All input samples whose [Euclidian distance][L2] to the pixel is within the filter’s radius contribute to its value.
+All input samples whose [Euclidean distance][L2] to the pixel is within the filter’s radius contribute to its value.
-The Euclidian distance is passed to the filter kernel.
+The Euclidean distance is passed to the filter kernel.
 This is a lot more costly than tensor resampling in terms of runtime.

 [L2]: https://en.wikipedia.org/wiki/Euclidean_distance